miensol/miensol.github.io/_posts/2014-03-23-non-intrusive-http-proxy-in-nodejs.md

 permalink: "/2014/03/23/nonintrusive-http-proxy-in-nodejs.html"
 ---

-I my previous posts I wrote about problems that might occur when using http proxy written in nodejs to debug http issues.
+In my previous posts I wrote about problems that might occur when using http proxy written in nodejs to debug http issues.
 Today I'm going to describe how to use nodejs builtin parser to overcome these problems.